nikhilkul/i3-settings/README.md

 # i3-settings
-i3 is a tiling window manager and a very good productivity tool. i3 has transformed my daily laptop usage and I believe should be a goto window manager on linux platform.
+**i3** is a tiling window manager and one of the better productivity tools for linux.
+**i3** has transformed my developer setup and I believe it should be a goto window manager on linux platform for everyone.

-I hear present my settings.
+Making some of my settings public.

 ## QuickStart